anabaei/SprintPlaning/readme.md

 ```
 To address the form, first we have to set `instance variable` in controller  `@user = User.new` and in routes `post('users/', to: 'users#create')` beucase default format of form_for is set to post users_path address.
 #### Create
-to read from params and create a new user we need below codes inside create action
+To read from params and create a new user we need to tell activerecord which forms is requires and which entities are permited and then creaet a new data
 ``` ruby
 input = params.require(:user).permit(:first_name, :last_name, :email, :password)
 User.create(input)